 Windows Media Player Not Listed?

-What exactly are missing in these Editions, according to Microsoft:
+What exactly is missing in these Editions, according to Microsoft:

 Download Windows Media Player, via Media Feature Pack

-For Fall Creators Update (v1709 October 2017), here is the latest download link: Windows 10 Media Feature Pack.
-More information at Media Feature Pack for Windows 10 N (October 2017)
+- For v1903 (19H1) May 2019 update, here is the latest download link: Windows 10 Media Feature Pack.
+More information at Media Feature Pack for Windows 10 N

 Sometimes the above link may be inaccessible when using a 3rd party browser.
 Using Internet Explorer to access the URL should do the trick.